 This is the purchase stage.
 In this stage, the users will decide to buy your product after considering and evaluating all the details about the product.
 Here the users will be converted to a customer.

-- Check out page optimisation
+- Check out page optimization

-Check out page optimisation is one of the essential strategies you must do.
+Check out page optimization is one of the essential strategies you must do.
 When a customer initiates booking a product from your company and is at the final stage, what if they leave your website at the last moment without completing the process?
 You will lose a customer, right?
 This can happen if your checkout page is slow, distractive or confusing.
 No visitors would love to pay their valuable time on such a website.
 People will lose their attention, and they will leave the webpage at the very next moment.

 To avoid this, you can adopt a faster checkout or do things to engage the customers.
 You can make them engaged by showing a progress bar.
-It will help them know exactly in which stage they are now or how much minutes it will take to complete the whole process.
+It will help them know exactly in which stage they are now or how many minutes it will take to complete the whole process.

 - Avoid forceful Registrations

-Have you ever noticed a registration or sign up field while entering into an e-commerce website?
+Have you ever noticed a registration or sign up the field while entering into an e-commerce website?
 Yes, right?
 But do you keep visiting the site regularly?
 Most of the people won’t do that.
 People are like commuters.
 They commute from one website to another according to their needs or for better offers.
 Most of them won’t prefer to sign up on every site they visit until they find them reliable and perfect to satisfy their requirements.
 If you force them to register on your website, they will leave you and move to another site.

 Registration is an extra step in the buying process.
 You can avoid losing customers due to this by allowing guest accounts.
 It can simplify the process for the new customers till they feel you are the best option for them.
 Guest accounts will help the visitors to purchase from your store without signing in or saving any information in your database.